Blacks at Monticello

 This was during the time that Monticello was a money making enterprise.

 She made more money than I did.
 For two years (and they were about three

 years apart) her net worth was actually more than my net worth.

 100's of pounds of pottery shards and trinkets that fell out of the pockets

-of half drunks still there just waiting there in the dirt for an archeologist.
+of half drunks still there just waiting in the dirt for an archeologist.
 In case someone

-wants to get their knees muddy there is a very hot tip.
+wants to get their knees muddy this is a very hot tip.

 in Monticello so everyone sat around and looked at each other for about

 was done for the day the field hands were free until the next mornings